Red Coat Trail: Saskatchewan

-The Red Coat Trail is primarily asphalt concrete between SK Hwy 6 and SK Hwy 47 where traffic volume reaches about 1,450 vpd east of Weyburn, and over 3,500 vpd within the city on this class 2 highway.
-There is a short stretch of granular pavement before SK Hwy 9 where the traffic volume falls to about 1,700 vpd, rising to about 2,400 vpd near Carlyle.
+The Red Coat Trail is primarily asphalt concrete between Highway 6 and Highway 47 where traffic volume reaches about 1,450 vpd east of Weyburn, and over 3,500 vpd within the city on this class 2 highway.
+There is a short stretch of granular pavement before Highway 9 where the traffic volume falls to about 1,700 vpd, rising to about 2,400 vpd near Carlyle.

-The town of Carlyle is at the intersection with SK Hwy 9, which provides access north to Moose Mountain Provincial Park and Cannington Manor Provincial Historic Park.
+The town of Carlyle is at the intersection with Highway 9, which provides access north to Moose Mountain Provincial Park and Cannington Manor Provincial Historic Park.
 Before the Manitoba border, the Red Coat Trail is granular pavement with traffic volume below 1,000 vpd.
-Manor on SK Hwy 603, Antler River, Wauchope on SK Hwy 601, Redvers on SK Hwy 8, Gainsborough Creek, and finally Antler on SK Hwy 600 are the last localities in Saskatchewan before Manitoba.
+Manor on Highway 603, Antler River, Wauchope on Highway 601, Redvers on Highway 8, Gainsborough Creek, and finally Antler on Highway 600 are the last localities in Saskatchewan before Manitoba.

 Manitoba

 In Manitoba 19 communities populate the Red Coat Trail between the Saskatchewan border and Winnipeg.
 There are also 33 at grade intersections with numbered provincial highways and roads on this 349.2 km portion of the Red Coat Trail in Manitoba.
 The actual route taken by the North-West Mounted Police in 1874 was some hundred kilometres south of the "Red Coat Trail", designated by the tourism industry.
 This is a problem faced by many scenic and historic routes, purporting to take motorists on a historic route.
 The Manitoba government does not recognize the designation of "Red Coat Trail".